 The center houses a comprehensive library and is involved in student and faculty exchange programs with several Asian universities as well as serving as a liaison with various Asian organizations.

-For more information, contact the Center for Asian Studies, WHALL 105, 480/965-7184.
+For more information, contact the Center for Asian Studies in WHALL 105, or call 480/965-7184.